Rococo (ca. 1715 - 1780)

 In the later 1770s Georgiana Spencer-Cavendish, Duchess of Devonshire, astonished the fashion world with a 90cm (1yd) high hair tower adorned with jewels and e.g artificial fruit and birds.
 Consequently, riding in a carriage was only possible by sitting on the floor – very comfortable indeed.
 Another trend-set of hers was adding a huge ostrich-feather to her (high) coiffure that bobbed at every motion of the head.

-Already in the end of the 1770s, however, the mounted-up coiffures became lower and were displaced by what looked like a mob of curly hair (what it actually was) with curls hanging on shoulders and back.
-This was worn with wide-brimmed hats.
+Already in the end of the 1770s, however, the mounted-up coiffures became lower and were displaced by the so-called hedgehog hairstyle.
+This style is very voluminous around the head via many curls, especially to either side, with long curls hanging onto the shoulders and back.
+This style was worn with large coifs indoors and wide-brimmed hats outdoors.
 Paintings of Georgiana Cavendish, Duchess of Devonshire show her with that hairstyle and the film adaption of her life (“The Duchess”) flatters with quite accurate hairstyles and dresses.
 To the Chemise a la Reine (introduced in the 1780s) Marie Antoinette wore her hair curly with a big straw hat adorned with a light-blue ribbon and bow and ostrich-feathers.
 The high hairdos and the mob lasting until the 1790s disappeared and only left low coiffures, small curls and and braids behind.

 Jewellery: